Making Right to Work checks: what happens when they go wrong?

 However, there are other options to support your Right to Work process.
 For example, among our survey respondents, 7.5% told us that they also refer to an online database (such as PRADO or Edison TD) to compare the images of documents and access their authenticity.
-6% have turned to software to help them make their checks.
+6% have turned to identity verification software to help them make their checks.

 This additional level of checking may be appropriate for your business if you’re employing a large number of staff, see documents from many different countries or work in a ‘higher-risk’ sector.

 3. What are the risks of employing someone without the Right to Work in the UK?